 When absolute altitude is to be determined, pressure altitudes recorded during flight must be corrected for both instrument error and non-standard atmospheric pressure.

-A method of calculating a corrected altitude is given in Annex C.
+Guidance in calculating a corrected altitude is given in Annex C.

 4.5 FLIGHT EVIDENCE REQUIREMENTS